Female healthcare professional talking with an elderly male patient

 References

-For the GB and NI SHINGRIX® (herpes zoster vaccine, recombinant, adjuvanted) prescribing information, click here.
+For the SHINGRIX® (herpes zoster vaccine, recombinant, adjuvanted) prescribing information, click here.